Managing side effects

 If you have diabetes and your blood sugar level is high, your wound can take longer to heal.
 Wound healing may also be slower in people who have had diabetes for many years.
 Over time, high levels of blood sugar can affect the nerves and lead to poor blood circulation and nerve damage.
 Wounds need a good blood supply to heal.

-It is important to keep the wound clean and dry, to help it heal and prevent infection.
-After an operation, the wound will be covered with a dressing for a day or two.
+The longer a wound takes to heal, there is more risk it will become infected.
+It is important to keep the wound clean and dry.
+After an operation, the wound will be covered with a dressing for 1 to 2 days.
 The ward nurses will change the dressing before you go home.
-They will tell you how to look after the wound when you are at home.
-The ward nurses can make you an appointment with your practice nurse.
-Or they can arrange for a district nurse to visit you at home if you need it.
+They will tell you how to look after the wound.
+They can make you an appointment with your practice nurse to check the wounds and remove stitches if needed.
+Or they can arrange for a district nurse to visit you at home.

 • your wound becoming hot or painful